Tag: Delphi history

 There are four monuments dated from classical antiquity: Lysander, Marathon, Argos and Tarantinians.
 Those were the monuments that pilgrims faced entering the temple of Apollo from the main entrance.
 A school and a small village occupied the site of the sanctuary after the 15th century AD.

-The votive of Lysander or the Spartan Admirals votive
+The votive of Lysander or the Spartan Admirals’ votive

 The Spartans created this votive in 404 B.C. dedicating it to their victory over the Athenians in the battleship at Aegos Potamoi (405 B.C.).
 The recording of this monument exists thanks to Pausanias and Plutarch.
-According to the architect Didier Laroche’s study, the votive had a form of a rectangular pedestal with 39 bronze statues.
-The erection of the monument is connected with the rise of the hegemony of Sparta and the decadence of the Athenian democracy.
+According to the architect Didier Laroche’s study, the votive had the form of a rectangular pedestal with 39 bronze statues.
+The erection of the monument is connected with the rise of the hegemony of Sparta and the decadence of Athenian democracy.
 Facing the Sacred Way, the front side of this monument depicted Greek military figures and gods- Dioskouri, Zeus, Apollo, Artemis, Lysander (the winner of the battleship), Ermonas (the commander of the flagship), Agias, etc. The statues located on three other sides depicted the admirals of the allied fleet, who defeated the Athenians with Lysander.

 The votive of Marathon